himanu/System-Design-Patterns/Structural/Facade/README.md

 ## Problem
 1. Imagine our client code uses a library.
 It is initializing objects of the library, managing them and calling their methods in a particular order.
-2. The client class should have buisness logic, but right now it majorly contains library usage code.
+2. The client class should have business logic, but right now it majorly contains library usage code.
 3. Also, for any new update in the library, the client class also needs an update.
 4. This class design is not scalable.